 - Get the cake out of the fridge, and off you go: start at the top of the cake and let a little glaze drip with the spoon on the edge.
 The chocolate is liquid enough to run down by itself.
 However, it quickly becomes too solid when cooling down, so do not wait too long and put it back on the hot stove if necessary.

 - If you have bravely mastered your chocolate circle around the cake, you can spread the remaining chocolate gently on the cake surface with a spatula or a spoon.
 Then cool again so that the chocolate can be firmer.

 - Just before you munch on it, you can decorate your work with strawberry halves.

-The jam variety can of course be varied, but should then be adapted to the decoration.
-So fresh raspberries with raspberry jam or peach wedges with peach jam.
-Do not get nervous at the chocolate drip.
-It usually takes a few tries and a gentle touch, so that the glaze does not look too chaotic.
-But practice makes perfect!
+You can use different jams and fruits—so fresh raspberries with raspberry jam or peach wedges with peach jam. - It usually takes a few tries and a gentle touch so that the chocolate glaze does not look too chaotic.